Category: ethics

 But what is the stuff of rights?
 Of what are they made?

-Rights, to begin with, are not primaries, which means this: rights are precipitated by something.
+To begin with, rights are not primaries.
+They are precipitated by something.
 This means that rights derive from something more fundamental.
-And that something is a thing which is very specific within the human condition: it is the faculty of choice.
+And that something is a thing which is very specific within the human condition: the faculty of choice.

 Rights, then, are ultimately grounded in the human capacity of choice — which is to say, free will — because human action is not automatic; and so, therefore, human survival is not automatic but entails choice.
 As Samual Adams expressed it: